 Regionality Plays A Big Part

-Along those lines, there is major cultural diversity across the country’s 18 regions (and 101 departments, which are similar to counties in the U.S.).
+Along those lines, there is major cultural diversity across the country’s 18 regions (and 101 departments, similar to counties in the U.S.).
 You’ll find varying weather, history, food, song, dance, and ways of life across the country.

 As you travel the country, you’ll see that the life of someone from Brittany or Strasbourg (where it’s more continental European) is vastly different from someone living in the south of France (where things feel more Mediterranean).